 Academic Brief

-Summarises 3-5 academic papers on a topic into a plain-English brief with the core claim, method, and limitations of each.
+Summarises 3-5 academic papers on a single topic into a plain-English brief listing the core claim, method and limitations of each paper.

 The short answer

-For non-academics writing on technical topics (ML, biotech, economics).
-Turns unreadable papers into defensible claims you can cite in your post.
+For non-academics writing on technical topics — ML, biotech, economics — where "studies show" hand-waving is the usual failure mode.
+Turns dense papers into a defensible set of claims you can cite in the post, with each paper's limitations explicit rather than buried.

 When to use it